 Locations:

-A hearing test is how audiologists (hearing specialists) determine if you have hearing loss.
-Audiologists may call this a full hearing evaluation or audiologic evaluation.
-Most people in the U.S. will have a hearing screening or hearing test (audiometry) during their lifetime:
+A hearing test (audiometry) is how audiologists (hearing specialists) check for hearing loss.
+They may call it a full hearing test (audiologic evaluation).
+Most people in the U.S. will have a hearing test at some point in their lives:

 Advertisement